stormbeard/thesis/proposal/proposal.md

 so that the NDFS can migrate "cold" or unused data from a tier containing fast disks (such as SSDs or NVMe drives) down to a tier containing slower disks (such as HDDs).
-This allows for optimizations in the file system such as a persistent write buffer that only writes to SSDs and coalesces data to before down-migrating to the HDDs via a single large, sequential write.
+This allows for optimizations in the file system such as a persistent write buffer that only sends random writes to SSDs and coalesces data to before down-migrating to the HDDs via a single large and sequential write.
 Stargate's data placement decisions are performed on a per-tier basis.

 ### Replica Disk Selection